Gklkrshna/Verilog-RTL-design-with-SKY130-technology/README.md

 ## Introduction to tools
-### SKY130
+* SKY130 * Sky130 process node and pdk(process design kit) are an open-source packages provided by Google and skywater for 130nm technology.
-Sky130 process node and pdk(process design kit) are an open-source packages provided by Google and skywater for 130nm technology.
+* iverilog * Iverilog stands for Icarus verilog, is an open source